APPENDIX F - KITEBOARD RACING RULES

 (a) her kite is in the water,

-(b) her lines are tangled with another kiteboard’s lines, or
+(b) her lines are tangled with another kiteboard’s lines

 Jumping